Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

-demonstrating nano-arcsecond-scale imaging at optical wavelengths—over nine orders of magnitude finer than conventional diffraction limits.
+demonstrating nano-arcsecond-scale imaging at optical wavelengths---over nine orders of magnitude finer than conventional diffraction limits.

+At the level of fundamental diffraction physics, unlike all conventional techniques above, whose photon-collection efficiency scales only as $A$ and whose resolution scales as $\lambda/D$ or $\lambda/B$, the SGL uniquely provides both $\gtrsim 10^{10}$ gain and nas-class resolution once beyond $550~\mathrm{AU}$.
+This fundamentally alters the photon-budget equation, reducing per-pixel integration times from centuries to hours.

 Even after accounting for solar-plasma scattering, zodiacal and exo-zodiacal dust, residual host-star leakage, and detector dark current, the solar-corona shot noise remains dominant \citep{Turyshev-Toth:2020-extend}.
-By combining high-contrast coronagraphy with real-time subtraction of coronal-density fluctuations—using contemporaneous solar-wind and electron-density data—we routinely remove over 30\% of this noise.
+High-contrast coronagraphy attenuates the mean coronal flux, thereby lowering its associated Poisson noise.
+In forward simulations assimilating contemporaneous solar-wind and electron-density data, real-time subtraction of coronal fluctuations further reduces the \emph{structured} residual background by $\gtrsim 30\%$ thus reducing overall contribution of this noise source.
 Tracking the planet’s orbital phase further suppresses stellar leakage by shifting the Einstein arcs outside the $\lambda/d$ sampling annulus.
 Altogether, these mitigations drive per-pixel integration times into the few\,$\times10^{3}\,\mathrm{s}$ range and enable full $128\times128$ reconstructions within realistic SGL-mission timelines, even for an Earth-analog at 30\,pc \citep{Turyshev-Toth:2020-extend,Turyshev-Toth:2022_MNRAS,Turyshev-Toth:2022_PRD}.

+While the SGL uniquely meets the resolution and photon-collection requirements outlined here, it presents its own technical challenges, including (i) precise calibration of residual coronal light, (ii) implementation of a robust focal-plane scanning strategy to sample the Einstein ring without loss, and (iii) deconvolution stability in the presence of photon noise and systematic errors.
+Addressing these will be critical for practical mission realization \cite{9-Turyshev-etal:2020-PhaseII,Helvajian2023,Turyshev:2023-Sundivers}.